richeyphu/express-comcraft/README.md

 # express-comshop

-RESTful API backend for a computer store.
+RESTful API server for a computer store, built with Express and MongoDB.

-> The final project of `Build RESTful API with MongoDB, Node.js and Express` course.
+> *The final project of `Build RESTful API with MongoDB, Node.js and Express` course.*

 ## Usage